Govt’s primary sector led plan to reduce emissions is “all back to front,” says Māori farmer

 While Kokako Trust look to ensure sustainable business their main priority is looking after the environment for future generations.

 “It’s quite simple really.
-As a parent I have an obligation to ensure that my children understand that my mokopuna learn it.”
+As a parent I have an obligation to esure that my children understand that my mokopuna learn it.”

 “No one has actually gone and researched how and that’s what I’ve done with this team.”